Kahviz/EclipseMathLibrary/README.md

 # BoronMathLibrary ( BML )
-A Offical MathLib of BoronEngine
+A Offical MathLib of BoronGameEngine
 I begin to work with this when my engine is working probelly

 This mathlib has: